-If you have been diagnosed with atrial fibrillation or AFib, can you still qualify for life insurance?
+If you have been diagnosed with Atrial Fibrillation or AFib, can you still qualify for life insurance?
 What would your rate be?
 Will you be declined?

-Typically just mentioning Afib, while applying for life insurance, you will never get a call back from that agent.
-Any heart condition would send most agents running for the border; however, here at Heart Life Insurance, we love finding people the lowest rates on life insurance with conditions like atrial fibrillation.
+Typically just mentioning AFib, while applying for life insurance, you will never get a call back from that agent.
+Any heart condition would send most agents running for the border; however, here at Heart Life Insurance, we love finding people the lowest rates on life insurance with conditions like Atrial Fibrillation.

-We know the companies who are the best fit for heart conditions.
+We know the companies that are the best fit for heart conditions.
 We unbiasedly shop them on your behalf while protecting your privacy, and we deal directly with the underwriters to get you the absolute lowest rates for your specific condition.

-During atrial fibrillation, the two upper chambers of your heart are just not marching in sync with the two lower chambers, and this can sometimes lead to weakness or shortness of breath.
+During Atrial Fibrillation, the two upper chambers of your heart are just not marching in sync with the two lower chambers, and this can sometimes lead to weakness or shortness of breath.
 These episodes can come and go, or they could be permanent and require medication and maintenance.

-The good news is atrial fibrillation is usually not fatal.
-Due to this, we have had years of success getting the best rates for life insurance with atrial fibrillation.
+The good news is Atrial Fibrillation is usually not fatal.
+Due to this, we have had years of success getting the best rates for life insurance with Atrial Fibrillation.

 First, fill out a “quote request” on the right.
 It takes less than 70 seconds!

-Then, one of our underwriting experts will contact you to ask quick, specific health questions about your atrial fibrillation.
+Then, one of our underwriting experts will contact you to ask quick, specific health questions about your Atrial Fibrillation.
 Your privacy is guaranteed

-Finally, the top life insurance companies with the best rates for Afib will be compared to get you the best deal.
+Finally, the top life insurance companies with the best rates for AFib will be compared to get you the best deal.
 Success!